For the Love of Arrogance

 To be more than, or less than you have to assume.
 You have to assume a center from which you can project a perspective of comparison.
 But for that you have to know where and more importantly what your center is.
 In other words, you need to know who you really are.
 For me to assume that you are arrogant, claiming that you are more than me, I need to conceive that I am less, or at least, know myself to be a solid place of existence.
 A non-moving still point of reference from which I can compare myself with others.

 Same goes to a perceived feeling of superiority or its twin sister - inferiority.
 For both, you still need that same point of reference from which one side will be up and the other down.
 One superior another inferior.
 But try… and look inside, where does that center lie?

 To come out of this vortex of words… of confusing ideas of high and low, more or less.
 All that is required is for you to just be.
 To shine your beauty and offer gratitude to the beauty around you.
 To express your voice in song and be filled with the symphony of life.
 In each of its magnificent creations.

-And maybe… instead of remarking that someone else is arrogant, try that on for size yourself.
+If I am me, because you are you, and you are you, because I am me, if I try to hold you back from being you, how can I still hold myself to be me? maybe... instead of remarking that someone else is arrogant, try that on for size yourself.
 Be big.
 Be full.
 Shine your light so bright, so magically that others will be inspired to shine as bright too.